TheMindVirus/openrack/README.md

 While it is possible to use Unity C# and ShaderLab Scripting to fully emulate virtual systems in a closed environment, \
 OpenRack leaves this fully open to expansion in future builds of the engine.
 The simplicity of being able to dynamically \
 set a texture should provide enough functionality for a variety of Graphical User Interfaces.

-More complex isn't necessarily better.
+### *More Complex isn't necessarily Better.*